 It is notable that the M5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the M5 have been discontinued, but can regularly be found used on ebay.
+The 700D was replaced by the Canon 750D, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Canon M5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Can take more shots (440 versus 295) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (34 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in March 2013).

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.